Last Updated on 10/23/2021 by FilipiKnow

 Table of Contents

-- Philippine passport renewal requirements in Hong Kong.
+- Philippine passport renewal requirements1 in Hong Kong.

 - Where to renew a Philippine passport in Hong Kong.

-- How to Renew a Philippine Passport in Hong Kong: 3 Steps.
+- Philippine Passport Renewal in Hong Kong: 2 Ways.

 - Frequently Asked Questions.

 - 1. Can I do a walk-in application to renew my Philippine passport?